Kevin Van De Wege: Career as firefighter

-Van De Wege served as a volunteer firefighter with Snohomish County Fire District #7 and completed paramedic training.
+Starting in 1995 Van De Wege served as a Resident Firefighter with Snohomish County Fire District #7 and completed paramedic training.
 During the summer of 1998 he did a paramedic internship in Baton Rouge, Louisiana and became a fully certified paramedic later that fall.

 Van De Wege was hired in February 1999 to his first paid position as a firefighter/paramedic with the Sunnyside Fire Department.
 He worked there for two years until he was offered a full-time position in Sequim in 2001.
-Today, Van De Wege serves as a lieutenant with the Clallam County Fire District #3.
+As of 2024, Van De Wege serves as a Captain with the Clallam County Fire District #3.

 State Representative

 In 2004, Van De Wege challenged Republican incumbent Representative Jim Buck, narrowly losing 51-49 percent, a margin of fewer than 2,000 votes.

 In 2006, Van De Wege again challenged Buck, and this time won the election by more than 3,000 votes 53-47 percent.
 In his first term in the House, Van De Wege was selected by his colleagues to serve as an assistant majority whip.
 He was also selected to a key committee focusing on veteran's issues.

 In 2008, Thomas Thomas of Joyce challenged Van De Wege.
 Van De Wege prevailed with more than 65 percent of the vote.
 Van De Wege has become a strong advocate for the timber and biomass industries on the Olympic Peninsula.
 Rep. Van De Wege also led the fight to secure permanent funding for the Neah Bay rescue tug, which provides year-round protection for marine vessels in the Straits of Juan de Fuca.

 In 2010, Van De Wege won in an anti-Democratic year with nearly 56% of the vote.
 He was challenged by Port Angeles real estate broker and consultant Dan Gase, who refused to initially acknowledge defeat.
 Overall, Republicans gained control of several Democratic seats across the state, and Van De Wege's results showed his ability to win support across party lines.

-In 2012 Van de Wege was challenged by Port Ludlow resident Craig Durgan.
+In 2012, Van De Wege was challenged by Port Ludlow resident Craig Durgan.
 Van De Wege prevailed with 64% of the vote in the general election.

-In 2014 Representative Van De Wege ran unchallenged.
+In 2014, Representative Van De Wege ran unchallenged.

 State Senate

 In 2016, Van De Wege announced his intention to run for Washington's 24th State Senate district, being vacated by the retiring Jim Hargrove.
 Van De Wege went on to defeat Independent Republican Danille Turissini in the election, winning 56.6% against Turissini's 43.4%.

-He was reelected in 2020 with 54.1% of the vote against Republican Port of Port Angeles Commissioner Connie Beauvais who received 45.8% of the vote.
+In 2020, Senator Van De Wege was re-elected with 54.1% of the vote against Republican Port of Port Angeles Commissioner Connie Beauvais who received 45.8% of the vote.

 Van De Wege is a member of the Port Angeles Regional Chamber of Commerce, co-chairs the Heritage Caucus in Olympia, and is a member of the Law Enforcement Officer and Fire Fighter Pension Board.

+Van De Wege resigned from his seat on October 2, 2024.